PromCMS/PromCMS/README.md

-# PROM CMS - a new take to PHP CMS
+# PromCMS

+Welcome to PromCMS project.
+This project focuses on making smaller PHP projects simpler and faster to build.